Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 # NIQ_store_type_text_classification_with_BERT
-- The repository is a personal backup of my effort in upgrading pipelines and models for the Business As Usual(BAU) 'Store Advisor' at NielsenIQ.
+- The repository is a personal backup of my effort in upgrading pipelines and models for the 'Store Advisor' product at NielsenIQ.
 - Data shall not be provided due to the Non Disclosure Agreement.
 - Any suggestion will be welcomed.
 - Agenda: